sguox002/leetcode/leetcode-all.md

 - bfs with parent information
 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-127	Word Ladder    		30.7%	Medium
+shortest change from one string to other string in dictionary bfs.
+->>
+<<-126	Word Ladder II    		23.0%	Hard
+find all possible transform with shortest path. need parent information to trace back using bfs.
+->>

 <<-286	Walls and Gates    		55.5%	Medium
 given a grid, -1: a wall, 0,a gate, inf: empty room.